AmeryGration/dyad/docs/source/getting_started/what_is_dyad.rst

 What is Dyad?
 *************

 Dyad is a pure-Python binary star kinematics and statistics package for astrophysicists.
 It allows the user to compute the kinematic properties of a bound gravitational two-body system given that system's physical properties (i.e. its component masses and orbital elements) and to synthesize a population of two-body systems with physical properties that follow a given distribution.
 Dyad allows the user to choose from a library of such distributions.
-This library includes:
+This library includes (but is not limited to):

-* the distributions published by Duquennoy and Mayor [DM91]_ and Moe and Stefano [MS17]_ for the mass-ratios and orbital elements of binary stars in the Solar neighbourhood,
+* the distributions published by Duquennoy and Mayor [DM91]_ and Moe and Stefano [MS17]_ for the mass-ratios and orbital elements of binary stars in the Solar neighbourhood, and

 * the distributions published by Chabrier [C03]_, Kroupa [K02]_, and Salpeter [S55]_ for the initial stellar mass.